 World No Tobacco Day History

-World No Tobacco Day serves to generate awareness about the health risks of tobacco use and to advocate for more effective policies that can help reduce worldwide tobacco use.
-Tobacco, a brown product prepared by curing the leaves of a tobacco plant, is believed to have originated thousands of years ago somewhere in the Americas.
+World No Tobacco Day seeks to raise awareness about the health risks of tobacco use.
+It advocates for more effective policies that can help reduce worldwide tobacco use.
+Tobacco is a brown product prepared by curing the leaves of a tobacco plant.
+It is believed to have originated thousands of years ago somewhere in the Americas.
 It was later discovered by Christopher Columbus and subsequently introduced to the rest of the world.
-Tobacco contains the alkaline nicotine, a stimulant which makes tobacco very addictive.
-Tobacco use is known to cause a myriad of cancers and according to the World Health Organization, is the largest preventable cause of death and disease today.
+Tobacco contains alkaline nicotine, a stimulant that makes tobacco very addictive.
+Tobacco use is known to cause a myriad of cancers.

 World No Tobacco Day Facts & Quotes